kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 <img src="images/MountainOfSuccess.jpg" />

 ' The ball is your project and its architecture
-' The top of the mountain is a successful
+' The top of the mountain is a successful project
 ' Takes a lot of hard work and discipline
 ' However, the moment you or someone else on the team makes a mistake, all that hard work is undone ' For example, making a database call directly from a Domain Model, instead of going through predefined services and other abstractions